nonoza/nonoza/README.md

 - 👋 Hi, I’m @nonoza
-- 👀 I’m interested in developing Webpages from PSD designs
+- 👀 I’m interested in developing Webpages from PSD designs using HTML, CSS and SASS.
-- 🌱 I’m currently learning Javascript and Javascript Libraris
+- 🌱 I’m currently learning Javascript and Javascript Libraries
 - 💞️ I’m looking to collaborate on any of the Web Dev industry.
 - 📫 How to reach me on hello@prettynkunene.co.za